- Program Unit Chairs and the Program Committee

 Program unit chairs and steering committee members provide the leadership needed to conduct the AAR’s Annual Meeting.
 Without you, there simply would not be an Annual Meeting.
 We in the executive office are grateful for your service on behalf of the AAR and the field.
 This handbook is designed to bring together the information you need to fulfill your responsibilities.
 It offers general guidelines and information on how the process works.
 We hope it will help you fulfill your critical role within the AAR.
 Please let us know how we might improve this handbook in anyway.

 Program Committee Charge

 The Program Committee oversees the Annual Meeting Program.
-In addition to setting program policies, this work entails designing and reviewing the overall program structure; establishing types, categories, and regulations governing program units; approving the formation and renewal of program units; and advising the Chief Scholarly Engagement Officer on important programmatic aspects of the meeting.
+In addition to setting program policies, this work entails designing and reviewing the overall program structure; establishing types, categories, and regulations governing program units; approving the formation and renewal of program units; and advising the Director of Programs and Meetings on important programmatic aspects of the meeting.

 Composition: Program Unit Director (Chair), Vice President, one At‐Large Director, and ten AAR non‐board Members, all of whom have served as Program Unit Chairs in the past or present.

 Terms of Office: Ex officio in the case of elected officers; four years for non-board Members.

 Although the committee’s main responsibility is preserving the quality of the Annual Meeting by evaluating and selecting program unit proposals, its regular review of the whole program allows it to act in other ways that enhance the meeting’s quality.
 In its role as a facilitator of quality scholarship, the committee’s goals include

 1. seeking out important discourses that are missing from the current program;